AOrobator/HelloAndroid/lesson3/Lesson3_HandyShortcuts.md

 Some options have the keyboard shortcut next to them so you can invoke those commands directly next time.

+## <kbd>⇧ Shift</kbd> <kbd>⇧ Shift</kbd>: Search Everywhere

+This command is similar to Invoke Action, but the scope is much wider.
+In addition to searching for actions, double tapping shift will also search for symbols (class names, variable names, resource names, files).

 ## <kbd>⌘ Command</kbd> + <kbd>O</kbd> : Open Class / <kbd>⌘ Command</kbd> + <kbd>⇧ Shift</kbd> + <kbd>O</kbd> : Open File